When I unzipped my tent earlier this morning, I was awestruck by the view of Lake Ihema. Gleams of a tender morning sun created a sight to behold.

 This was Stanley’s second expedition in Africa.
 The objective of his tour was to complete the exploration and mapping of the Great Lakes and rivers of Central and East Africa.
 His journey was part of the grand exploration project designed to circumnavigate lakes Victoria and Tanganyika in a bid to trace the source of the Nile.

 There is a cluster of lakes in Akagera National Park, Ihema being the biggest one.
-It is also the biggest water body found entirely in Rwanda.
-Although Lake Kivu is bigger than Lake Ihema, the Rwandan side of the former is smaller.
+It is also the second-biggest lake in Rwanda behind Lake Kivu.

 Setting up a tent was Stanley’s easiest way of building his makeshift shelter.
 He probably lacked options.
 Today, a tent is embraced by tourists in pursuit of an ultimate wilderness experience, including the high-end clientele.